nmayorov/nmayorov.github.io/content/posts/linear_gaussian_mixture_filter.md

 \mathcal{N}(\xi; m, P) = \frac{1}{(2 \pi)^{n/2} |P|^{1/2}} \exp \left[ -\frac{1}{2} (\xi - m)^T P^{-1} (\xi - m) \right]
 $$

-The Gaussian mixture probability density is defined as a weighted sum of such functions:
+The Gaussian mixture probability density is defined as a weighted sum of normal probability densities:
 $$
 \mathcal{M}(\xi; w, m, P) = \sum_{i = 1}^N w^{(i)} \mathcal{N}(\xi; m^{(i)}, P^{(i)}), \\\\
 \text{with } w^{(i)} > 0 \text{ and } \sum_{i = 1}^N w^{(i)} = 1
 $$
-Here $w, m, P$ denote a set of $N$ parameters.
+Here $w, m, P$ denote sets of $N$ parameters.

-A sampling from such distribution is done in the following way:
+Sampling from such distribution can be done in the following way:

 1. Randomly select from which component to generate a sample with probabilities equal to $w^{(i)}$
 2. Generate a sample using a normal distribution of the selected component